elmomoilanen/k-in-a-row/be/README.md

 ## Build and run ##

 Following instructions contain the recommended way to start the backend service locally.
-To change the listener to which the server is bound (default is 0.0.0.0:8080), please see the file `src/bin/server.rs` for settings of the server.
+To change the listener to which the server is bound (default is 0.0.0.0:8080), please see the settings of the server from `src/bin/server.rs`.

 First build an image from the Dockerfile